Botanical Author Names

 authors'.
 I believe they add NOTHING to the science of nomenclature

-or to the ability to separate one name from another (after all that is the
+or to the ability to separate one name from another

 2. Maiden & Blakely said "possibly" over a beer or maybe in print it doesn't